Gerhard Richter, Ohne Titel (1.2.88), 1988 10 cm x 15 cm, Oil on colour photograph, Saint Louis Art Museum.

-Anselm Kiefer was born on March 8, 1945, in the town of Donaueschingen in Baden-Württemberg, Germany.
-In 1965, he was admitted to the Albert Ludwig University in Freiburg, where he studied law, romance languages and literature.
-The very next year he abandoned his plans in order to pursue an art degree at the academies in Freiburg and Karlsruhe.
-In 1970, Kiefer transferred to the State Art Academy (Staatliche Kunstakademie) in Düsseldorf, where he met Joseph Beuys.
+Anselm Kiefer was born on March 8, 1945, in Donaueschingen in Baden-Württemberg, Germany.
+In 1965, he was admitted to Albert Ludwig University in Freiburg, where he studied law, romance languages and literature.
+The very next year he abandoned plans in order to pursue an art degree at the academies in Freiburg and Karlsruhe.
+In 1970, Kiefer transferred to State Art Academy (Staatliche Kunstakademie) in Düsseldorf, where he met Joseph Beuys.

 Kiefer is Beuys’ most famous student.
 He adopted Beuys’ sense of responsibility toward social change and sought to address the guilt of the generation of Germans involved in World War II.
 Kiefer challenged the taboos of the post-war period, which included anything associated with National Socialism and with Hitler in particular.

-Kiefer’s version of history painting is not based on narrative and tradition, but is rather an attempt to work with symbols and words in a landscape that evokes a period of time or a historical personage.
-It was during 1969 that Kiefer first gained prominence as an artist with his photo series titled Occupations (Besetzungen).
+Kiefer’s version of history painting is not based on narrative and tradition, but rather an attempt to work with symbols and words in a landscape that evokes a period of time or historical personage.
+During 1969 Kiefer gained prominence as an artist with his photo series Occupations (Besetzungen).
 These staged tableaux show Kiefer in the infamous Nazi Sieg heil salute in various locations throughout Switzerland, Italy and France.
 Occupations became Kiefer’s first attempt to encourage a dialogue with the past.

 In 1971 Kiefer moved to Hornbach in Odenwald, where he began to develop a visual vocabulary that not only addressed issues of recent German history, but also incorporated iconography of Nordic mythology, literary and biblical themes and Jewish mysticism.
 His explorations resulted in heavily textured, large-scale artworks created with unconventional yet symbolic materials such as lead, tar, cloth, sand, pottery, wire and straw.
 Kiefer invited further contextual interpretations of the depicted subject matter by inserting writing into his works.